opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

  the relationship between the offender and the victim.

-6       Further, the DJ also observed that the factors laid down in _Public Prosecutor v Heng Swee Weng_ [2010] 1 SLR 954 (“ _PP v Heng Swee Weng_ ”) are equally relevant in deciding the appropriate sentence for a conviction under s 354 of the Penal Code, _ie_ :
+6       Further, the DJ also observed that the factors laid down in _Public Prosecutor v Heng Swee Weng_ <span class="citation">[2010] 1 SLR 954</span> (“ _PP v Heng Swee Weng_ ”) are equally relevant in deciding the appropriate sentence for a conviction under s 354 of the Penal Code, _ie_ :

  was the offence premeditated or committed on the spur of the moment;